NoahJGersh/Wormhole/README.md

 - Ring Subdivisions
     - The number of edges around the tunnel (joining points)
 - Tunnel Subdivisions
-    - The number of edges along the tunnel (joining rings)
+    - The number of bands along the tunnel (joining rings)
 - Curve
     - A bezier curve for the tunnel to follow
     - *Optional, no prerequisite.*